Ambiguous Movie Endings

 8.The Dark Knight Rises: How does Batman survive the explosion made by the bomb?

-- The Situation: After flying a ticking nuclear bomb out of the city, Batman is presumed dead by the people of Gotham as the bomb explodes in the distance.
+Synopsis: After flying a nuclear bomb out of the city just before it detonates, Batman is presumed dead along with his alter-ego, Bruce Wayne.
 However, the audience is surprised to find in the final frames that Batman is not only alive but survived unharmed.
 So, how did he do it?
 Did he eject well before the explosion and let the autopilot take over?
 Did he have some kind of protective suit?
-Did Superman save him?

-- Thoughts to Consider: This ending has really irked people according to comments fans have made online.
+Analysis: This ending has really irked people according to comments that fans have made online.
 Normally, this would not be an issue in a superhero movie, but Christopher Nolan’s universe is so concretely based in reality that an explanation for this fantastic feat of survival is practically demanded from its audience.
 You can often forget that you are watching a superhero movie in The Dark Knight franchise so it is funny to see everyone explode when the boundaries of that universe are called into question by a classic movie moment.
 Theories range from using his tech and intellect to being saved by Superman to escape the blast.

 9. Zodiac: Who is The Zodiac Killer?

-- The Situation: It must have been challenging for the filmmakers to come with an ending to a story about a real life, unsolved serial killing spree.
+Synopsis: It must have been challenging for the filmmakers to come with an ending to a story about a real life, unsolved serial killing spree.
 One can only speculate on who was committing these murders.
 Luckily, they had Robert Graysmith’s book to guide them along with his own theory about The Zodiac Killer’s identity.
 However, do you buy it?
 Was it Arthur Leigh Allen committing those murders, or was it someone else?

-- Thoughts to Consider: So many pieces of evidence point to this man, and you’ve watched Robert Graysmith’s process in coming up with his suspect so you trust his judgment and research.
+Analysis: So many pieces of evidence point to this man, and you’ve watched Robert Graysmith’s process in coming up with his suspect.
+So, you trust his judgment and research.
 However, if he was right, why was an arrest never made?
 Why were other suspects pursued?
 What did the film leave out that might sway you toward another suspect?
 The creepiest thing about this movie is that the real killer got away with these crimes, and the police either let him slip right on by or were so off track that their suspects were accused of murders they did not commit.

 10. Inception: What’s going on with the spinning top in the final scene?

-- The Situation: In the movie, the dream thieves use objects called “totems” to help confirm that they really have woken up from a dream.
+Synopsis: In the movie, the dream thieves use objects called “totems” to help confirm that they really have woken up from a dream.
 Cobb spins his wife’s top, and if it continues to spin without stopping, it means that he is still dreaming.
 In the final sequence of the movie, the characters all wake up from their dream/mission.
 Cobb specifically awakens from limbo, a state of consciousness from which it is almost impossible to escape.
 When he finally makes it home to see his children, the first thing he does is spin the top to make sure that he is not dreaming.
 Distracted by the sight of his children, however, he abandons the top to greet them.
-The top keeps spinning however with a possible slight wobble before the credits roll.
+The top keeps spinning, however, and possibly wobbles before the credits roll.

-- Thoughts to Consider: There are so many theories about this movie’s ending that reading them all will make your head want to explode.
+Analysis: There are so many theories about this movie’s ending that reading them all will make your head want to explode.
 Some say that Cobb never woke up from his first trip to limbo (before the events of the movie even begin).
 Some say that he is still trapped in his second trip to limbo.
-Others say that the top was about to stop before the credits rolled.
+Others say that the top was about to fall before the credits rolled.
 Does it even matter as long as he is with his kids, and he is happy?
 He only really seems to be happy when he is dreaming anyway.
 Is reality more important than happiness?
 Maybe showing the top just before it falls confirms that he has reached his dream reunion in reality.
 Reality has become his dream.

 11. Doubt: Is Father Flynn guilty?

-12. A League of Their Own: Does Dottie let Kit win?
+12. A League of Their Own: Does Dottie let Kit win The World Series?

 A League of their Own: The World Series Ending